Snuzzn/AirBrB/BONUS.md

 ### Branding and theme
-- AirBrB EYE icon designed by Sano.
+- AirBrB EYE logo designed by us.
 - Curated placeholder images for empty screens.
 - Consistent colour theme used to reflect EYE branding.
 - Curated icons used throughout website to convey meaning.